About the TACT (Tel-Aviv Continuous Trading) System

 - There is only one trading phase In TACT derivatives - the continuous (bilateral) trading phase.
 There is no opening trade and there is no trading at the closing price.

-- Maximum allowed exchange rate fluctuation in derivatives is unlimited.
+- Maximum price fluctuation in derivatives is unlimited.

-- Calculation of the closing rate - the determining rate in derivatives is calculated as the weighted average of the rates set in the last five trading transactions in which at least 25 derivatives were traded.
+- Calculation of the closing price - the derivatives' closing price is calculated as the weighted average of the prices set in the last five trading transactions in which at least 25 derivatives were traded.

 In addition to LMT orders, there are two types of orders for immediate execution on the TACT-Derivatives system: